bachng2017/RENAT/README.md

 ```

 ``Notes:``
 The concept of ``Tester module`` is that the configuration should be created using Tester GUI (like Ixia Network or Ixia Load).
-RENAT framework supports controling the test items, stop/run the tests etc. but does not support traffic genrating itself
+RENAT framework supports controling the test items, stop/run the tests etc. but does not support traffic generating itself.

 ### Web server (optional)
 It is more convinence to access the test result from a web browser.
 Configure your favorite web server to display to access the test project and test item folder.